-- 132133 EFRAG suggests that in addition to the proposed guidance and examples, the IASB could consider the suggestions within the PTF-NFRS report on coherence between financial statements and other reports such as the Management Commentary. - 133134 The PTF-NFRS report suggests that coherence (or 'linkage' as referred to in the report) can be achieved through the identification of 'anchor points.
-An 'anchor point' is defined as data and/ or information (quantitative or qualitative) that offers a connection opportunity (e.g., area of overlap) between financial reporting and nonfinancial /sustainability reporting.
+- 130 EFRAG supports the proposal contained in Chapter 13 of the draft revised Practice Statement to require information in management commentary to be presented as a well-integrated, coherent whole. - 131 EFRAG notes that the ED rightly clarifies coherence principle applies both across the different sections of the management commentary but also with the information presented in the financial statements.
+Because management commentary is intended to enhance users' understanding of an entity's financial statements, it is essential that management commentary provides information in a way that allows users to relate that information to information in the entity's financial statements. - 132 EFRAG suggests that in addition to the proposed guidance and examples, the IASB could consider the suggestions within the PTF-NFRS report on coherence between financial statements and other reports such as the management commentary. - 133 The PTF-NFRS report suggests that coherence (or 'linkage' as referred to in the report) can be achieved through the identification of 'anchor points.
+An 'anchor point' is defined as data and/ or information (quantitative or qualitative) that offers a connection opportunity (e.g., area of overlap) between financial reporting and non-financial /sustainability reporting.
 Examples of anchor points may include but are not limited to: - (a) Information about recognised and unrecognised intangibles; - (b) Forward-looking information required by some standards; - (c) Information on risks; and - (d) Sustainability disclosure derived from accounting data.